“It’s about the oxygen mask first.

 There’s a myth about self-compassion being selfish.
 It grew out of a culture of scarcity and survival, one which required feelings to be repressed and children to be raised as perfect little adults.
 It also came from fear of narcism.
 Self-compassion and acceptance lie far from the disconnected Narcissus transfixed by his reflection in the water.
 Self-compassion is actually beneficial for psychological heath.

 In our day-to-day lives, we are continuously challenged to be “in relationship to ourselves”…to feel our bodies, to be curious about our thoughts and feelings, and use a gentle touch of self-compassion.
 As we bit by bit create habits of breath, curiosity, courage, and compassion, we create more space inside for new possibilities.
-As we extend compassion toward ourselves, it is easier to extend it and sustain it to another.
+As we extend compassion toward ourselves, it is easier to extend it and sustain with another.

 So much “other” compassion is naturally given as a parent.
 Self compassion is our life line.
 We learn to sense when compassion is out of balance, or when we feel depleted or out of sorts.
 Self-compassion is our go to.
-It just takes a few breaths, perhaps a soft acknowledgement to ourselves, and then another.
+It just takes a few breaths, perhaps a soft acknowledgement to ourselves, and then to another.

 Still Curious ?